Before Your Cruise – General Croatia Cruise Info

 Please note that the majority of passenger ships have limited access for disabled guests.
 Steep staircases, steps of above average height and size and gaps between boats can be expected when embarking or disembarking and crossing from one boat to the other.
 In addition, the itinerary warrants that most of the shore excursions are done on foot.
 You should be able to stand on your feet for an extended period of time to visit museums and other sites.
 Guided walking tours usually last 30-45 minutes and include movement over cobbled and uneven surfaces and up and down the stairs, as do shore excursions.
 Therefore, severe walking disabilities may limit the guest’s overall experience on these programs.
 However, guests with disabilities are still welcome on-board and we will do our best to accommodate your needs.

 All ship descriptions on our website are sent to us by the cruise companies and we are not liable for any discrepancy in the listed features or services as we are not the producers of the marketing materials.
-We act as an agent only, we are not the end supplier and do not have access to visit every cabin on every ship and check every single feature before every departure.
+We act as an intermediary only, we are not the end supplier and therefore do not have access to visit every cabin on every ship and check every single feature before every departure.
 Thank you for understanding.
 Please see our full Terms and Conditions here.

 All departures on specific ships are subject to any unforeseen incidences occurring before your departure.
-If that ship cannot be provided due to accident, emergency repair or similar, then a similar ship will be provided if at all possible, but please understand that there are few spare ships as they are all also being used for other cruises.
-We cannot guarantee any departure as the cruise companies themselves do not guarantee every single ship on every single departure as very, very occasionally there are issues that require repair or there’s been some ‘force majeure’ beyond their control.
+If that ship cannot be provided due to accident, emergency repair or similar, then a similar ship will be provided if at all possible, but please understand that there are few spare ships as they are all being used for other cruises.
+We cannot guarantee any departure as the cruise companies themselves do not guarantee every single ship on every single departure as very, very occasionally there are issues that require repair or there’s been some other ‘force majeure’ beyond their control.
 This is why we recommend you have proper travel insurance to cover you for all events.

 Check out all our cruises here: Current Availability – All Cruises